 C. Both Abraham and Lot were called by God.
-However only Abraham interceded for Sodom and Gomorrah.
-Lot’s sons in law took Abraham for a nuisance.
+However, only Abraham interceded for Sodom and Gomorrah.
+Lot’s sons-in-law took Abraham for a nuisance.

 A. God can enjoy fellowship with us when we pray and worship him regularly.
 Abraham was a man who worshiped God regularly.
-First we worship God through praise and prayer.
+First, we worship God through praise and prayer.
 Then we worship him through our lifestyle.
 The Bible says, “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God–this is your spiritual act of worship.”
 (Romans 12:1 NIV).

-C. Like Abraham we must intercede for others.
-The dictionary defines the term “intercede” as “To come between parties or act as mediator or advocate” As God’s children we have frequent access to His presence while others are not.
+C. Like Abraham, we must intercede for others.
+The dictionary defines the term “intercede” as “To come between parties or act as a mediator or advocate” As God’s children we have frequent access to His presence while others are not.
 Every Christian is an advocate between God and the lost.
 God’s will is that none should perish.
 There are many situations we need to intercede for others.
-However interceding for the salvation of our communities, cities and even countries are most crucial.
+However interceding for the salvation of our communities, cities and even countries is most crucial.
 As Pastor Colton Wickramaratne always says, God’s method is a man and you can be that man.